EXPLAINER-Charting the Fed's economic data flow

 The pace of consumer inflation fell in October to a 3.2% year-on-year rate from 3.7% in the prior month on the strength of falling gasoline prices, while the 4% year-on-year "core" inflation reading, which excludes food and energy costs, was the slowest in more than two years.
 On a month-to-month basis, the consumer price index was flat.

-If confirmed in upcoming producer price and PCE indices, the CPI report will take further pressure off the Fed to raise interest rates again.
+If confirmed in upcoming PCE indices, the CPI report will take further pressure off the Fed to raise interest rates again.

 The fact that the annualized rates of recent month-to-month core PCE figures have been close to the 2% target has been highlighted even by hawkish Fed officials, and may be softening support for any further rate increases.